melix/gradle-wasm-plugin/README.md

 % cargo install wasm-gc
 ```

+The `graalFunctionalTest` task also assumes that you have GraalVM installed with the `wasm` extension.

 ### Implementation details

 The `wasm-base-tasks` project defines a class called `me.champeau.gradle.wasm.tasks.AbstractWasmTask` which allows declaring a wasm binary as an input and provides a convenience for calling the binary.
-It uses [wasmer-java](https://github.com/wasmerio/wasmer-java) to execute the code.
+It uses [wasmer-java](https://github.com/wasmerio/wasmer-java) or [GraalVM](https://www.graalvm.org/) to execute the code.

 ### Trying out

-To test this, execute `./gradlew functionalTest`
+To test the wasmer version, execute `./gradlew functionalTest`

+To test the GraalVM version, execute `./gradlew graalFunctionalTest`